 Let’s take the recent pandemic.
 Suppose your style of leadership was democratic.
 It probably wasn’t very effective when your business had to face a sudden drop of 25-50% in revenue, forcing you to make quick decisions to keep a positive cash flow.
 After all, there wasn’t time for soliciting group opinions or debating the business out of harm’s way.
-Some of you will have switched to an autocratic leadership style, as the conditions demanded someone to take the lead and make tough decisions quickly and decisively.
-Those that didn’t probably still struggle immensely or have lost the battle.
-If we’ve learned anything, it is that we need to come better prepared.
+Most leaders may have switched instinctively to an autocratic leadership style, as the conditions demanded someone to take the lead and make tough decisions quickly and decisively.
+While the switch of styles makes sense, given the dire conditions and the common belief that the leader is often the most qualified to make these tough decisions, we will see that leaving things up to one Great Man or Woman may not lead to the best fit for the situation.

-Conditional Leadership™ isn’t about raising an individual’s readiness to perform.
-Preparing people for a task is certainly one of the leadership roles (image below, coach potential).
-For that, we would recommend Hersey’s Situational Leadership® method.
+P.s.
+Conditional Leadership™ isn’t about improving an individual’s readiness to perform.
+Preparing people for a task is certainly one of leadership’s roles (image below, coach potential) but to that end, we would recommend Hersey’s Situational Leadership® method.

-It is important to realize that we can’t make sense of changes in conditions if we don’t understand the norm or what influences these conditions.
-Knowing what to look for and how to interpret change is critical to steer the company away from havoc or to benefit from the circumstances.
+It is essential to realize that we can’t make sense of the circumstances or consequences (of our decisions) if we don’t understand their impact or context.
+Knowing what to look for and how to interpret a change in conditions is critical to steering the company in the right direction.

 Conditional Leadership™ addresses all four roles of leadership: it is about creating a compelling vision of the future, brought about by an agile strategy, while inspiring trust (so we don’t need to panic when conditions change), knowing that we hired the right talents for the future.